 Using Regex in Unqork

 {2,6}

 Notice how this section uses curly braces instead of square brackets.
-So, it's not specifying acceptable characters.
+It's not specifying acceptable characters.
 Instead, it indicates the number of characters allowed in brackets that precede it.
-This means the portion of the email address after the final period must be between two and six characters long.
+So, the portion of the email address after the final period must be between two and six characters long.
+Which makes sense for .com, .net, .org, and so on.

-• The / at the beginning and end of regular expression note that this is a regular expression.
+• The forward slash (/) at the beginning and end of regular expression notes that this syntax represents a regular expression.

-• The ^ at the second character notes this is the start of the expected string.
+• The caret (^) as the second character of the syntax notes this as the beginning of the expected string.

-• The parentheses note that what's enclosed should be treated as one whole string.
+• The parentheses note that what's enclosed should be treated as one complete string.

-• The * near the end means this regular expression can be used 0 times or as many times as needed.
-So, you could have 0 valid email addresses or as many valid email addresses as you want.
+• The asterisk (*) near the end means this regular expression can be used as many times as needed.
+So, you could have zero valid email addresses or as many as you want.

-Regex can do more than just verify an email address.
-For a full breakdown on Regex syntax, visit https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet.
-And for syntax specific to querying MongoDB, visit https://docs.mongodb.com/manual/reference/operator/query/regex/.
+To learn more about Regex syntax, visit https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions/Cheatsheet.
+For syntax specific to querying MongoDB, visit https://docs.mongodb.com/manual/reference/operator/query/regex/.

+Using Regex in Unqork